Inclusive language guide

 EQUITY

-is fair treatment, access, opportunity, and advancement for all people, while at the same time striving to identify and eliminate barriers that prevent the full participation of some groups.
+The principle of creating full access and removing barriers to participation.
+Equity is fair treatment, access, opportunity, and advancement for all people, while at the same time striving to identify and eliminate barriers that prevent the full participation of some groups.

 IMPLICIT OR UNCONCSCIOUS BIAS

-Implicit or Unconscious bias refers to the attitudes or stereotypes that affect one’s understanding, actions, and decisions in an unconscious manner.
+Implicit or unconscious bias refers to the attitudes or stereotypes that affect one’s understanding, actions, and decisions in an unconscious manner.
 These are often unrecognized and may not align to one’s declared beliefs and values.
 Social psychology: refer to this as ‘implicit bias’ – researchers who spearheaded this were Greenwald and Banaji (1995)

 INCLUSION